 Multipair backbone: 10 times the cable

-Miscellaneous considerations.
 Visually inspect the cable for proper terminations, bend radius, tension, nicks, etc. Don't uncoil UTP cable on a spool.
 It can cause kinks.
 Rotate the spool instead.
-Plan for 12 inches of slack cable behind wall outlets for possible future reterminations.
+Plan for 12 inches of slack cable behind wall outlets for possible future determinations.